Knuth's up-arrow notation: Generalizations

 Even faster-growing functions can be categorized using an ordinal analysis called the fast-growing hierarchy.
 The fast-growing hierarchy uses successive function iteration and diagonalization to systematically create faster-growing functions from some base function $f(x)$.
 For the standard fast-growing hierarchy using $f_0(x) = x+1$, $f_2(x)$ already exhibits exponential growth, $f_3(x)$ is comparable to tetrational growth and is upper-bounded by a function involving the first four hyperoperators;.
 Then, $f_\omega(x)$ is comparable to the Ackermann function, $f_{\omega + 1}(x)$ is already beyond the reach of indexed arrows but can be used to approximate Graham's number, and $f_{\omega^2}(x)$ is comparable to arbitrarily-long Conway chained arrow notation.

 These functions are all computable.
 Even faster computable functions, such as the Goodstein sequence and the TREE sequence require the usage of large ordinals, may occur in certain combinatorical and proof-theoretic contexts.
-There exists functions which grow uncomputably fast, such as the Busy Beaver, whose very nature will be completely out of reach from any up-arrow, or even any ordinal-based analysis.
+There exist functions which grow uncomputably fast, such as the Busy Beaver, whose very nature will be completely out of reach from any up-arrow, or even any ordinal-based analysis.